mvanholsteijn/strip-docker-image/README.md

 # Minimizing the size of standard docker images

-This is a utility to minimize the size of official docker images, so that it only contains the bare necessities.

-Why is this useful?

-1. It minimizes the size of your docker images, which speeds up load times
-2. It minimizes the attack surface: if you get in the container, there is nothing there..
+This utilities strips everything you do not need from an image and create a new image with just the bare necessities.

 ## Synopsis
 	strip-docker-image -i image-name -t target-image-name -t [-p package | -f file] [-x expose-port] [-v]

 ## Options
 	-i image-name			to strip
 	-t target-image-name	the image name of the stripped image -p package				package to include from image, multiple -p allowed.
 	-f file					file to include from image, multiple -f allowed.
 	-x port					to expose.
-	-v			verbose
+	-v						verbose.

 ## Description
-creates a new Docker image based on the scratch  which contains only the the source image of selected packages and files.
+creates a new Docker image which contains only selected packages and files from the source image.

+Why is this useful?

+1. It minimizes the size of your docker images, which speeds up load times
+2. It minimizes the attack surface: if you get in the container, there is nothing there..

 ## Example
 The following example strips the nginx installation from the default NGiNX docker image,

 ```
 strip-docker-image -i nginx -t stripped-nginx  \
 						   -x 80 \
 						   -p nginx  \
 						   -f /etc/passwd \
 						   -f /etc/group \
 						   -f '/lib/*/libnss*' \
 						   -f /bin/ls \
 						   -f /bin/cat \
 						   -f /bin/sh \
 						   -f /bin/mkdir \
 						   -f /bin/ps \
 						   -f /var/run \
 						   -f /var/log/nginx \
 						   -f /var/cache/nginx
 ```
 Aside from the nginx package, I have added the files /etc/passwd, /etc/group and /lib/*/libnss* shared libraries are necessary for getpwnam() to work correctly.